20 Years Ago: The Dixie Chicks Release ‘Wide Open Spaces’

-Formed in 1989 by Laura Lynch, Robin Lynn Macy and sisters Martie and Emily Erwin (now, post-marriage, Martie Maguire and Emily Strayer), the Dixie Chicks released three albums as an independent band, in 1990, 1992 and 1993.
-In the summer of 1995 -- at the time a trio, following the departure of Macy in '92 -- the group signed a developmental deal with Sony Music Nashville.
+Formed in 1989 by Laura Lynch, Robin Lynn Macy and sisters Martie and Emily Erwin (now Martie Maguire and Emily Strayer), the Dixie Chicks released three albums as an independent band, in 1990, 1992 and 1993.
+In the summer of 1995, the then-trio (Macy had departed in '92) signed a developmental deal with Sony Music Nashville.
 Natalie Maines replaced Lynch as the Dixie Chicks' lead singer, and Sony signed the revamped group as the first artists on their newly revived Monument Records imprint.

 In October of 1997, the Chicks released "I Can Love You Better" as the first single from Wide Open Spaces; the song reached the Top 10 on the country charts (No. 7).
 The album's following three singles -- "There's Your Trouble," "Wide Open Spaces" and "You Were Mine" -- all reached No. 1, while the disc's fifth and final single, "Tonight the Heartache's on Me," also earned a Top 10 spot (No. 6).